Indo-Uralic hypothesis: History of the Indo-Uralic hypothesis

-The short name "Indo-Uralic" (German Indo-Uralisch| for the hypothesis was first introduced by Hannes Sköld 1927.
+The short name "Indo-Uralic" (German Indo-Uralisch) for the hypothesis was first introduced by Hannes Sköld 1927.

 Björn Collinder, author of the Comparative Grammar of the Uralic Languages (1960), a standard work in the field of Uralic studies, argued for the kinship of Uralic and Indo-European (1934, 1954, 1965).

-Alwin Kloekhorst, author of the Etymological Dictionary of the Hittite Inherited Lexicon, endorses the Indo-Uralic grouping (2008b).
-He argues that, when features differ between the Anatolian languages (including Hittite) and the other Indo-European languages, comparisons with Uralic can help to establish which group has the more archaic forms (2008b: 88) and that, conversely, the success of such comparisons helps to establish the Indo-Uralic thesis (2008b: 94).
-For example, in Anatolian the nominative singular of the second person pronoun comes from *ti(H), whereas in the non-Anatolian languages it comes from tu(H); in Proto-Uralic it was ti, which agrees with evidence from internal reconstruction that Anatolian has the more archaic form (2008b: 93).
+Alwin Kloekhorst, author of the Etymological Dictionary of the Hittite Inherited Lexicon, endorses the Indo-Uralic grouping.
+He argues that, when features differ between the Anatolian languages (including Hittite) and the other Indo-European languages, comparisons with Uralic can help to establish which group has the more archaic forms and that, conversely, the success of such comparisons helps to establish the Indo-Uralic thesis For example, in Anatolian the nominative singular of the second person pronoun comes from *ti(H), whereas in the non-Anatolian languages it comes from tu(H); in Proto-Uralic it was ti, which agrees with evidence from internal reconstruction that Anatolian has the more archaic form.

 The most extensive attempt to establish sound correspondences between Indo-European and Uralic to date is that of the Slovenian linguist Bojan Čop.
 It was published as a series of articles in various academic journals from 1970 to 1989 under the collective title Indouralica.
 The topics to be covered by each article were sketched out at the beginning of "Indouralica II".
-Of the projected 18 articles only 11 appeared.
+Of the projected 18 articles, 11 appeared.
 These articles have not been collected into a single volume and thereby remain difficult to access.

-In the 1980s, Russian linguist N. D. Andreev (Nikolai Dmitrievich Andreev) proposed a "Borean languages" hypothesis linking the Indo-European, Uralic, and Altaic (including Korean in his later papers) language families.
+In the 1980s, Russian linguist Nikolai Dmitrievich Andreev proposed a "Borean languages" hypothesis linking the Indo-European, Uralic, and Altaic (including Korean in his later papers) language families.
 Andreev also proposed 203 lexical roots for his hypothesized Boreal macrofamily.
-After Andreev's death in 1997, the Boreal hypothesis was further expanded by Sorin Paliga (2003, 2007).
+After Andreev's death in 1997, the Boreal hypothesis was further expanded by Sorin Paliga.

 Sound correspondences

-Among the sound correspondences which Čop did assert were (1972:162):
+Some sound correspondences Čop asserted are: